 MLitt Art and Business prepares you for a dynamic career in the commercial world of art and heritage.

-The MLitt will appeal to you if you wish to embark on a career in art and heritage business.
+The MLitt will appeal to you if you wish to embark on a career in the art and heritage business.
 The programme is designed for you if you have a background in either history of art or business.
-If you have no academic background in either subject you will need to provide clear evidence of life experience to equip you for this programme.
-You are not expected to have knowledge of both disciplines prior to entry.
+You are not expected to have studied both disciplines prior to entry but a general knowledge of galleries and museums is necessary.

-The taught MLitt in Art and Business is designed around the excellent resources available at the University of Aberdeen.
-Through the study of both art in situ and contemporary business theory and practice, you will gain first hand experience of the art and heritage market place.
+Through the study of both art in situ and contemporary business theory and practice, you will gain first-hand experience of the art and heritage market place.
 Options provide training in art history, as well as legal and business methods.
 The programme is delivered as a collaboration between leading commercial professionals and academics.
 The core business skills are taught in the Business School, alongside an international cohort of MBA students.

 The information below applies to the 1 year full time / 2 year part time on campus learning MLitt programme which runs in September.